Taking digital manufacturing to the core of your operations

 - More and more automated and integrated factories and supply chains

-Leveraging the power of data requires bridging the IT/OT gap
+Leveraging the power of Data requires bridging the IT/OT gap

-Collecting data from an entire factory and its environment to feed optimisation algorithms significantly increases the complexity owing to dynamic data aggregation and analysis, not only from disparate equipment but also from production tracking systems and enterprise applications.
+Collecting data from an entire factory and its environment to feed optimization algorithms significantly increases the complexity owing to dynamic data aggregation and analysis, not only from disparate equipment but also from production tracking systems and enterprise applications.
 The data extraction is further complicated as automation/ OT world is governed by specific and proprietary standards.
 It is also poorly integrated with enterprise level (IT), limited by specific and low bandwidth technologies.
-Moreover, it is difficult to cope with the volume and velocity of data required to optimise a modern manufacturing operation.
+Moreover, it is difficult to cope with the volume and velocity of data required to optimize a modern manufacturing operation.
 Any change in this fragile stack must be planned extremely carefully, as production cannot be disrupted.

 IoT technologies can progressively bridge the gap

 Today, CIOs believe that IoT technologies can coexist with the traditional OT stack and progressively bring the cheaper, more powerful and flexible revolution to your factory.
-Digital Manufacturing accelerates the progressive softwarisation of automation architectures and emergence of a new category of Smart Operations Platforms.
+Digital Manufacturing accelerates the progressive softwarization of automation architectures and emergence of a new category of Smart Operations Platforms.
 We have created three levels of services to take you along the Industry 4.0 journey.

 Industry 4.0 assessment: An Industry 4.0 assessment framework delivers a comprehensive view of your readiness to embrace digital manufacturing revolution.
-Focusing on key areas where data and analytics allow to optimise operations, the assessment covers technology, practices, competencies, and culture and delivers step-by-step roadmap.
+Focusing on key areas where data and analytics allow to optimize operations, the assessment covers technology, practices, competencies, and culture and delivers step-by-step roadmap.

-Operational Intelligence (OI) framework: An Operational Intelligence (OI) framework, allows you to experiment and then scale as an analytics-driven performance optimisation.
+Operational Intelligence (OI) framework: An Operational Intelligence (OI) framework, allows you to experiment and then scale as an analytics-driven performance optimization.
 The framework includes a flexible OI platform and pre-defined analytics adapted to most common requirements by industry – asset reliability, line performance and quality improvement.
 It allows to quickly set up pilots and then scale the platform on your preferred technology stack.

-Smart Manufacturing Operations Management (MOM): Smart MOM is the convergence of Manufacturing Execution Systems (MES) and Industrial Internet of Things (IIoT) technologies into an open and scalable manufacturing optimisation platform.
+Smart Manufacturing Operations Management (MOM): Smart MOM is the convergence of Manufacturing Execution Systems (MES) and Industrial Internet of Things (IIoT) technologies into an open and scalable manufacturing optimization platform.
 With a range of expertise, from ERP to industrial automation, we help you design a Smart MOM roadmap limiting risks and delivering results along the way.

 Podcast: Emerging trends in Digital Manufacturing

-Capgemini Digital Manufacturing services
+Capgemini Digital Manufacturing Services

 At Capgemini, we believe that Digital Manufacturing starts with leveraging data and advanced analytics to shorten the time-to-market of increasingly diverse products and services, and improve the performance and flexibility of ever more complex production assets, lines, factories and supply chains.
 Our services in areas such as 3D printing, cobots, artificial intelligence, augmented and virtual reality help you improve quality, performance, reliability, and efficiency of your operations.
 We help you accelerate your Industry 4.0 journey by defining your assessment and strategy roadmap to embracing digital continuity, manufacturing intelligence, and smart operations.